younesbram/llama3-chatwithdata-python/README.md

 ![Demo App Screenshot](images/groq_demo.png)

-This [Streamlit](https://streamlit.io/) app integrates with the [Groq API](https://groq.com/) to provide a chat interface where users can interact with advanced language models.
+This [Streamlit](https://streamlit.io/) app integrates with the [Groq API](https://groq.com/) to provide a chat interface where users can interact with advanced language models like Meta AI's Llama-3.
 It allows users to choose between two models for generating responses, enhancing the flexibility and user experience of the chat application.

-It is blazing FAST; try it and see! 🏎️ 💨 💨 💨
+It is blazing FAST!!!; try it and see! 🏎️ 💨 💨 💨

 **Check out the video tutorial 👇**